Institut for psykologi > Ansatte

 The follow-up assessments will be carried out from spring 2013 to spring 2015.

-Supervisor of the project is assistant professor Mette Væver.
+Supervisor of the project is associate professor Mette Væver.